DarkAssassin23/IP_Validation/README.md

 Utilizing ip_Validation_CL.py
 -----------------------------

+Run this program by
+'''bash
+python ip_Validation_CL.py
+'''
-Run this program by: python ip_Validation_CL.py (if python version 3 is not your default version of then use python3 ip_Validation_CL.py)
+if python version 3 is not your default version of then use
+'''bash
+python3 ip_Validation_CL.py
+'''

 Since this is the command line version that takes arguments, you must pass it an ip address first, followed by the network otherwise it won't work.